Pogoda kosmiczna - Dyskusja

 Przygotowane przez Departament do Spraw Komercjalizacji USA, NOAA, Centrum Prognozowania Pogody Kosmicznej (SWPC) i przetworzony przez SpaceWeatherLive.com

-Solar activity is likely to be at low levels with a slight chance for
+Solar activity is expected to be very low with a slight chance for

 The greater than 2 MeV electron flux was at moderate to high levels with

 a peak flux of 2,330 pfu at 17/1600 UTC.
 The greater than 10 MeV proton

 The greater than 2 MeV electron flux is expected to be at moderate to